Join us in a Statement of Hope and an Appeal for Clarity

 Profound Hope

-However, from the earliest days of the Church, infant baptism has been administered based on the parent’s faith and desire for their child’s.
+However, from the earliest days of the Church, infant baptism has been administered based on the parent’s faith and desire on behalf of the child.
 The Church baptizes infants believing that denying their baptism would deprive them of the invaluable grace of becoming children of God and free of original sin.

 The pastoral care a family receives after the loss of a child can shape their relationship with God and the Church for the rest of their lives.